 - Additional care and support requirements.

 While compensation awards vary significantly depending on individual circumstances, amputations caused by medical negligence typically attract higher settlements due to their severe lifelong implications.
-Stephensons' experienced solicitors will assess your claim thoroughly to ensure fair compensation reflecting your specific circumstances and long-term needs.
+Stephensons' experienced solicitors will thoroughly assess your claim thoroughly to ensure fair compensation reflecting your specific circumstances and longterm needs.

 Time limits for making an amputation negligence claim

-In the United Kingdom, there is generally a three-year time limit from the date negligence occurred, or from when it became clear that negligence caused your injury, within which you must start your claim.
+In the United Kingdom, according to Limitation Act 1980, there is generally a three-year time limit from the date of negligence occurred, or from the date when you became aware that the negligence caused your injury (often known as the “date of knowledge”).
 However, there are exceptions:

 - Claims for individuals suffering from impaired mental capacity may not be subject to standard three-year limits, until their capacity returns or permanently.